CIS-Spring-2023/project-cis4339-25825-group-6/README.md

 This project has been developed over time by students in the CIS 4339 course.

 The current iteration is based on development done by Elliot Farmer Garcia, Agatha	Molski and Chris	Blanco in Fall of 2022.
+This version is the result of a collaboration between Helmut Brenner and Afras Wadiwala in the Spring of 2023.

 Requirements: